Taritsyn/BundleTransformer/NuGet/BundleTransformer.SassAndScss/readme.txt

    ----------------------------------------------------------------------
-      README file for Bundle Transformer: Sass and SCSS 1.9.92 Alpha 2
+       README file for Bundle Transformer: Sass and SCSS 1.9.92 Beta 1

    ----------------------------------------------------------------------